 - 2.2.8.
 The Site Administrator (or designee) also must take steps to ensure that the meeting is scheduled at a mutually convenient time and place.
 If neither parent can physically attend the meeting, the Site Administrator (or designee) must use other methods to ensure parent participation, including individual or conference telephone calls or video conferencing.
 A decision may be made by a group without the involvement of the student's parent if the charter school personnel are unable to obtain the parent's participation in the decision.
-In such cases, all efforts to ensure the parent's participation must be documented in the student's confidential folder, including at a minimum: - a.
-Detailed records of telephone calls made or attempted and the results of those calls (it is the charter school Best Practice that at least two phone calls be made to confirm with parents that meeting arrangements have been sent home and that follow-up calls be made if the charter school staff are unable to speak with the parent directly over the phone.); - b.
-Copies of correspondence sent to the parent and any responses received (it is the charter school Best Practice that at least one notice be sent by regular mail); and - c.
-Detailed records of visits made to the parent's home or place of employment and the results of those visits. - 2.2.9.
+In such cases, all efforts to ensure the parent's participation must be documented in the student's confidential folder, including at aminimum: - Detailed records of telephone calls made or attempted and the results of those calls (it is the charter school Detailed records of recipionic cash induce of acteripated and the resistant of those carries (it is the charter school Best Practice that at least two phone calls be made to confirm with parents that meeting arrangements have been sent home and that follow-up calls be made if the charter school staff are unable to speak with the parent directly over the phone.); - Copies of correspondence sent to the parent and any responses received (it is the charter school Best Practice - that at least one notice be sent by regular mail); and Detailed records of visits made to the parent's home or place of employment and the results of those visits. - 2.2.9.
 The charter school personnel must make reasonable efforts to ensure that the parent understands, and is able to participate in any group discussions relating to the educational decision for the student.
 The efforts should include arranging for an interpreter for parents who are deaf or hard of hearing or whose native language is other than English.